 You can switch between displaying positional info and wordcount info of each node, shown on the right-hand side of nodes in the WriteMap.
 Similar to how you would toggle the map layout, you can do this on desktop versions by going to

 View > Toggle Node Info in the menu bar, or right-clicking the background and selecting said option.
-On the iPad, tap the more toolbar button () while a WriteMap file is open, and select
+On the iPad or iPhone, tap the more toolbar button () while a WriteMap file is open, and select

 Toggle Node Info.

 1.2.8 View All Info